EmoLiu216/P3D-Assignment/Report.md

 ![](./images/113744xvqa678606qaxv0j.jpg)

 ![](./images/A3H}IQF8JUQ}4WDPDN0WYUW.png)
+ shaking of visual
 ![](./images/202300001234.png)

 ![](./images/20230112122144.jpg)

 ## Future Work

-Learn how to achieve the effects of pickup and parabolic throwing, button trigger events and physical rigidbody and animation control playback through online resources.
+Technology: Learn how to achieve the effects of pickup and parabolic throwing, button trigger events and physical rigidbody and animation control playback through online resources.
+Improve the deficiencies of the first level, such as shaking of visual, character models, etc.

+Design:Plan out the Settings and content for the next 12 levels, noting the difficulty increases and adding more details.

 ## link to GitHub repository